 3.c.
-Partnerships with Community Organizations (9 points)
+Partnerships with Community Organizations (5 points)

-3.c.i.
-Community Organization Description & Role (5 points)
+Community Organization Description & Role

 Whether or not you are engaging with community organizations that are relevant to the proposed project, how varied and specific their roles in and commitments to the planning and implementation of the project, and how these partnerships will contribute to the success of your brownfields project.